-The Providence/Boston CFAR provides several opportunities for junior faculty to receive mentorship from senior HIV/AIDS experts.
+The Providence/Boston CFAR provides several opportunities for faculty to receive mentorship from senior HIV/AIDS experts.

 - Grant Writing Workshops provide HIV researchers of all levels of experience (post-doc, junior, and senior investigators) a forum in which to present their ideas for proposals and obtain feedback from an interdisciplinary group of senior faculty. (more)

 - CFAR Think Tank Sessions are modeled after the reality TV program “Shark Tank,” the goal of which is to provide CFAR developmental applicants a chance to present and get feedback on early stage ideas for their CFAR developmental applications. (more)

 - K Award Workshops are intended to engage post-doctoral fellows and junior faculty in a six-month proposal development curriculum characterized by milestone driven progress and formal review by an advisory board of 3-5 advisors. (more)

 - CFAR Mentor-the-Mentor Training program is a professional development opportunity for faculty who mentor junior investigators.
 This peer-driven program teaches participants how to improve their relationships with mentees and become more effective mentors to junior investigators as they grow their research careers. (more)

 - Pre-award/Post-award mentorship allows junior investigators or those investigators new to HIV/AIDS to be linked with CFAR mentors prior to the submission of CFAR developmental applications.
 Mentors will provide guidance and feedback prior to submission of applications, and if funded, throughout the execution of the project, grant writing and publication of papers. (more)

 - CFAR Summer Student Interns.
 The CFAR provides undergraduate students short-term employment over the summer where they are engaged in specific research activities relating to the function and mission of the CFAR. (more)